algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 - Tauri claims to be less resource hungry than Electron, however, I haven't been able to test it intensively in this work.

 **Cons**

-If we need to extend the functionalities beyond the support of Tauri's JavaScript API, we will need to write the code in Rust.
+- If we need to extend the functionalities beyond the support of Tauri's JavaScript API, we will need to write the code in Rust.
+- Arm based Linux runner is required to build binaries for Arm Linux.
+Currently, GitHub doesn't support Arm based runner yet, but will be [soon](https://github.blog/changelog/2023-10-30-accelerate-your-ci-cd-with-arm-based-hosted-runners-in-github-actions/) in the future.